Odd edge-colorings of subdivisions of odd graphs: Characterization of

-\textit{Proof of Lemma~4.2.} In view of Proposition~\ref{block graph}, let $v$ be the unique $2$-vertex of $G$, and set $N_G(v)=\{u,w\}$.
-As $\chi'_o(G)=4$, it follows from Proposition~\ref{even order} that the order $n(G)$ is odd.
-Moreover, by Proposition~\ref{block graph}, the graph $G\%v$ is bipartite, that is, every cycle through $v$ is odd and every cycle avoiding $v$ is even.
+\textit{Proof.} Arguing by contradiction, let $G$ be a minimal counter-example.
+By Proposition~\ref{lema:1} and assuming $v$ is the unique $2$-vertex of $G$, the graph $G\%v$ is bipartite; that is, every cycle through $v$ is odd and every cycle avoiding $v$ is even.
 Since, apart from $v$, every other vertex in $G$ is of odd degree we have the following.